MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 mfpdev app register
 ```

-The <code>mfpdev app register</code> CLI command first connects to the MobileFirst Server and registers the application, followed by updating the <code>config.xml</code> file at the root of the Cordova project adding to it the metadata that identifies the MobileFirst Server.
+The <code>mfpdev app register</code> CLI command first connects to the MobileFirst Server to register the application, followed by generating the <code>config.xml</code> file at the root of the Cordova project, and adding to it the metadata that identifies the MobileFirst Server.
 Each platform is registered as a native app in MobileFirst Server.

        <span style="color:red">TODO: Not sure if the following is valid for Cordova</a>
     > The application registration can also be done from the MobileFirst Operations Console: